 Look, if you want to speak English confidently?
 Be more confident in your everyday life?
 It’s likely you’re going to need to make changes to the way that you think and behave.

 Simply put, you’re going to need to change the way you think about speaking English.
+And the place to start is with the “three fears” of speaking English.

 The Three Fears of Confident English Speaking